- Academic Advising

 The Army ROTC program offers competitive scholarships for up to four years to select students.
 These scholarships provide tuition, fees, book allowance and a monthly subsistence allowance.
 In addition, students enrolled in Army ROTC courses are furnished, free of charge, complete uniforms, texts, and necessary equipment.
 For further information, contact the Army ROTC office at (210) 458-5607.

 This office provides administrative oversight and support for the implementation and assessment of the University’s Core Curriculum and Quality Enhancement Plan (CCQEP).
 It is responsible for the coordination of the on-going development, implementation, and evaluation of UTSA’s core curriculum.
-The office works with the academic departments, the colleges, the Faculty Senate, and the Dean of Undergraduate Studies to facilitate the implementation, review, and revisions of both the Core Curriculum and the QEP.
+The office works with the academic departments, the colleges, the Faculty Senate, and the Dean of the University College to facilitate the implementation, review, and revisions of both the Core Curriculum and the QEP.

 Institute for Law and Public Affairs